-Migrating an online store from OpenCart to Shopify is a chance to organize everything and not lose traffic.
-Transferring an online store from OpenCart to Shopify sounds easy, but the details determine whether there will be a drop.
+Migrating an online store from OpenCart to Shopify is a chance to organize everything and avoid losing traffic.
+Moving an online store from OpenCart to Shopify sounds easy, but the details determine whether there will be a drop.

-Here we will go through URL redirects, customers, and orders.
-You will also see a brief plan for Shopify store development, plus common mistakes that are painful to see later.
+Here we’ll go through URL redirects, customers, and orders.
+You’ll also see a short plan for building an online store in Shopify, plus common mistakes that hurt to discover later.

 In short:

-- Start with an audit of URLs and important pages.
+- Start with an audit of URLs and key pages.

-- Create a map of 301 redirects before touching the design.
+- Create a 301 redirect map before you touch the design.

 - Plan the migration of products, customers, and orders as separate packages.

-- Test the cart, order, emails, and mobile version before going live.
+- Test the cart, checkout, emails, and mobile version before going live.

-- After launch, check indexing, sitemap, and 404 errors.
+- After launch, check indexing, the sitemap, and 404 errors.

-What is actually transferred when moving to Shopify
+What actually gets transferred when moving to Shopify

-When we say online store migration, people think "I copy the products and that's it."
-In reality, an entire system is moved: structure, data, and customer habits.
+When we say online store migration, people think “I copy the products and I’m done.”
+In reality, you’re moving an entire system: structure, data, and customer habits.

-Most commonly, products, variants, categories/collections, prices, stock, images, pages, blog posts, customers, and orders are migrated.
-Then come 301 redirects and testing of orders, emails, and indexing.
+Most often, products, variants, categories/collections, prices, stock levels, images, pages, blog posts, customers, and orders are migrated.
+Then come 301 redirects and tests for checkout, emails, and indexing.

 - Catalog: products, variants, options, attributes, tags.